M-ZERO BAI Workshops

-M-Zero is BAI’s first workshop for architects who believe that technology is not an end in itself but a means to promote architectural excellence.
-During M-Zero, a large team of internationally renowned professors, lecturers, and engineers will train participants at programming a robot so that it can help designers in the creation of an inhabited space defined by criteria of innovation and robotization, but fit out with recognizable and largely replicable environmental qualities.
+M-Zero is BAI’s first workshop aimed at architects, industrial engineers, and other professionals in related fields, who believe that technology is not an end in itself, but a means to promote architectural excellence.
+During M-Zero, a large team of internationally renowned professors, lecturers, and engineers will train participants to program a robot that collaborates with designers to create a living space defined by criteria of innovation and robotization but endowed with recognizable and largely replicable environmental qualities.

 M-Zero is an introductory course to Workshop 1 of BAI’s Postgraduate Program, the objective of which is to create a research and practice environment that favors a creative interaction between architecture and industry through design.
 This module will provide students with intensive and specific training in the management of systems and tools linked to the new paradigm of ‘digital craftsmanship,’ from 3D printers to robotic arms, via computational design software and other industrialization, prefabrication, and executive control systems.
 The relationship with technology will not be approached from the simple adaptation or even submission to technique, but from the pragmatic and ethical control of technique through architecture.
 The fundamental question is, how can we harness the potential of new technologies from and for design, with the goal of improving people’s lives?